jazar01/rcheck-solution/rcheckd/Readme.txt

         3002 WARN  A file specified in rcheckconfig.yml does not exist, but a watcher will be created in case the file is created later.

+        3003 WARN  A file specified in rcheckconfig.yml does not exist, a watcher will not be created because the directory does not exist.

+        3004 WARN  An error occured while trying to create a watcher for a file.

         4901 ERROR There was a problem getting the configuration from rcheckconfig.yml.
                    The file is possibly improperly formatted, or does not exist in the